CheeGY/cheegy.github.io/_posts/2020-12-26-SchurComplement.md

 A^TP + PA - (PB+C^T)R^{-1}(B^TP+C)+Q \succ 0
 $$

 Here, we want to find a matrix $P$ that satisfies the above inequality.
 Utilizing the Schur Complement Lemma, this can be transformed into an linear matrix inequality (LMI) in $P$, which is computationally tractable and can be solved through convex optimization.
-By the lemma, if $R \succ 0$, then
+By the Lemma, if $R \succ 0$, then

 $$
 \begin{bmatrix}